dtim-upc/Eris/README.md

 It is assumed that there is a PostgreSQL database server installed.
 On this instance, the table `schema` should exist in the database that will be used for experiments.
 This table has columns `tablename`, `fieldname`, `key`, `varfree` and each entry `(t,f,k,v)` represents the fact that table `t` has field `f` which is a key (if `k=true`) or value (if `k=false`), and it can contain variables (if `v=false`) or not (if `v=true`).
 Tables and fields not mentioned in `schema` will be ignored by the system.

-* Pentaho Data Integration (a.k.a.
-Kettle) - v9.1 (https://sourceforge.net/projects/pentaho)

-You can start the tool by executing "spoon.sh" (or "Spoon.bat" if you have Windows in your personal computer).
-Be sure that you are using Java JRE 8 for running the PDI tool (set up JAVA_HOME to this version).

 # Building

 1. Create a database in PostgreSQL.